 Why June 2026 Matters

 School-holiday traffic is different from a single public holiday.
-It spreads demand across multiple weekends, creates more flexible family departure times, and raises the baseline for both Woodlands and Tuas even when there is no official long weekend.
+It spreads demand across multiple weekends, creates more flexible family departure times, and raises the baseline for both Woodlands and Tuas even when there is no Singapore public holiday.

 Official School-Holiday Window